taloric/goaspect/README.md

 # goaspect
 An implement for golang-version AspectF

-record execute process and Act as an AOP
+record execute process and act as an AOP

-Functions should have :
+functions list :

 | function name | params | behavior |
 | :--- | :---: | --- |